landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 struct.

 We packed the shader records in exactly this order at offsets of 0, 64, 128.
-Everything is just one shader with no local root parameters (size = 32).
+Everything is just one shader with no local root parameters (size = 32), and the tables only have 1 shader each.

 ```cpp
     D3D12_DISPATCH_RAYS_DESC dispatchDesc = {